HansjoergW/sec-financial-statement-data-set-daily-processing/doc/code_overview.md

 Detailed documentation is available in the subfolders of the doc folder.

+# Executing the whole process
+The main class to start the whole process is the "SecDataOrchestrator" which is in the SecData module that is placed directly in the source folder.
+In order to start the whole process an instance of the class has to be created.

+The first parameter in its constructor is the root direcotry into which all the data shall be created or downloaded.
+Also, the SQLite DB file will be created in this folder.

+If no additional parameters are provided, the process will start to download data for the current month and the preceding four months.
+With the optional parameters 'year', 'month' and 'months' you can adjust the period and the starting last month and year for which data shall be downloaded.

 # General Aspects
 ## Robustness
 A very important aspect of the code is to be robust in several ways.
 First, since there will be a alot of url requests